• Skip to primary navigation

 Can you use the Peloton Bike+ without a subscription?

 Yes, you can use the Peloton Bike+ without a subscription, but we don’t really like it without one.
 It has very limited features.
-You can cycle in the manual program or a featured Peloton class.
-Peloton changes what is offered without a subscription, so don’t count on having certain features without a subscription permanently.
+You can cycle while on the login screen without any metrics.
+We wish that Peloton would allow you to cycle in manual mode with your time and distance displayed, at least.

 Can I upgrade my Peloton Bike to the Bike Plus?